hvnsweeting/adventofcode/README.md

 - Avoid usage of same function name for variadic arguments.
 It makes it hard to distinguish/find definition if your IDE/editor not support to find foo/2 vs foo/3 vs foo/4, hard to read, too.
 Just use other name.
+- Empty map matches all maps.
+Use guard `map_size(m)` instead.
+- Get familiar with writing reduce function separatedly as they could be recursive also.

 ## Installation